awslabs/aws-sdk-android-samples/AndroidPubSub/README.md

 ## Using AWS IoT with authenticated users

 This sample demonstrates enabling unauthenticated users to use the AWS IoT APIs to securely publish-to and subscribe-from MQTT topics.
-Following steps demonstrates usage of AWS IoT with authenticated users.
+Following steps demonstrated here will change usage of AWS IoT to be with authenticated users.

 1. Retrieve JWT Token upon successful sign in
 ```